Cloudy forecast today — make the most of it with these activities - News Break

 Catch a movie: Not feeling the need to go all-out?
 A movie or other indoor entertainment can be a great down-day activity, letting you relax and be ready to seize the day when the clouds finally decide to part.

-Along with clouds Wednesday, here’s the rest of the four-day forecast for La Junta:
+Along with a cloudy Wednesday, here’s the rest of the four-day forecast for Delhi:

 Wednesday, May 26